webman168/yacy-nebula/README.md

 You need Java 11 or later to run Yacy Nebula.

 ### Compile and run YaCy from git sources
-This would install the requirements on debian:
+This will install the requirements on debian:

 ```
 sudo apt-get install openjdk-11-jdk-headless ant